johnconnor-1985/shaper-compact/README.md

 # shaper-compact
-Installer and configuration files for Shaper Compact
+Installer, Updater and configuration files for Shaper Compact

 How to launch the Installer from SSH: